One of the joys of playing video keno in Las Vegas is the type of people you get to meet while playing in the casinos.

 What I can do is reveal the cluster of numbers that Jerry says he plays every time.
 And, he adds, he never deviates from playing these same numbers.

-Jerry says one of the best hits with this configuration (see the charts) is catching 8-out-of-9 on one ticket while catching 7-out-of-7 on the overlapping 7-spot.
+Jerry says one of the best hits with this configuration is catching 8-out-of-9 on one ticket while catching 7-out-of-7 on the overlapping 7-spot.

-While he says he has hit this double jackpot, it doesn’t happen often.
+While he has hit this double jackpot, it doesn’t happen often.

 What does happen often, and I know this from playing the configuration myself, is that there are lots of 7-out-of-9 and 6-out-of-7 hits.
 And while these payoffs won’t rouse the IRS, they can add up and give you a nice profit.